zzak00/nlp_with_transformers_visualizations/chapter3.md

 \end{array}
 $$
 -->
-We can see that the word **'apple'** is more focused on the word **'phone'** compared to the other words.
+We can see that the word **'Apple'** is more focused on the word **'IPhones'** compared to the other words.
 Finally, let's multiply our weighted matrix by the value matrix.

 ![figure 8](visuals/chap3visuals/valueMatrix.png)
 <!--